w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.10](https://www.w3.org/WAI/WCAG22/Understanding/reflow.html#intent), replacing “web content” with “content”.

-With these substitutions, it would read:
+With this substitution, it would read:

 >Content can be presented without loss of information or functionality, and without requiring scrolling in two dimensions for:
 >